-25 Splitting of the drift components of float tracks at the surface and at subsurface depth shows that the depth of largest float drift strongly depends on the geographic location.
-Eastward 26 27 spreading of the floats in the NECC region south of 9°N was governed by a drift at the surface, while at the parking depth at 330 m to 400 m only weak zonal flow influenced the 28 29 float path.
-The zonal flow component showed the influence of the seasonal signal of the 30 NECC which, modulated by interannual variations, is related to long Rossby waves (Hormann et al., 2012).
-The measured eastward surface flow component of the float with a parking depth 31 at 400 m of 14.4 cm s-1 was a little less than the estimated mean NECC core velocity for the 32 region 15 to 40°W of 20 cm s-1 (Hormann et al., 2012).
-This velocity difference might be 1 2 caused by higher NECC velocities in the western Atlantic and the location of the float not propagating in the core of the NECC.
-In the OMZ region between the Cape Verde Islands and 3 4 ~9°N the northward drift takes place near the parking depth at 350 m.
-The northwestward 5 drift of the float into the subtropical gyre north of the Cape Verde Islands was due to a combination of westward surface drift and subsurface northwestward drift.
-The measured 6 7 oxygen and velocity distribution at 350 m depth slightly above the core of the OMZ shows the 8 signature of a cyclonic flow around about 10°N, 23°W, hence the near-surface circulation of 9 the Guinea Dome reaches down to this subsurface layer.
-The fast northward progression of 10 the float at 350 m depth in 2009 seems to be connected to a period of strong Guinea Dome 11 caused by an Atlantic Meridional Mode event (e.g. Doi et al., 2010).
-In addition to the meridional mode event, the combination with a zonal mode event is responsible for a 12 13 northward drift of the NECC core and a current strengthening (Hormann et al., 2012) which seems to be responsible for the float drift from the NECC region to the Guinea Dome region 14 in boreal summer 2009.
-Climatology for November/December at 350 m (Fig. 6) shows the 15 16 oxygen minimum at about 12.5°N, 20°W, northeast of the cyclonic flow of the Guinea Dome 17 region.
-This oxygen minimum is located in the anticyclonic circulation south of the Cape Verde Islands indicating weak water renewal in this circulation cell at this depth.
-18
+Splitting of the drift components of float tracks at the surface and at subsurface depth shows that the depth of the largest float drift strongly depends on the geographic location.
+Eastward spreading of the floats in the NECC region south of 9° N was governed by a drift at the surface, while at the parking depth at 330 to 400 m only weak zonal flow influenced the float path.
+The zonal flow component showed the influence of the seasonal signal of the NECC that, modulated by interannual variations, is related to long Rossby waves (Hormann et al., 2012).
+The measured eastward surface flow component of the float with a parking depth at 400 m of 14.4 cm s^{-1} was a little less than the estimated mean NECC core velocity for the region 15 to 40° W of $20 \,\mathrm{cm}\,\mathrm{s}^{-1}$ (Hormann et al., 2012).
+This velocity difference might be caused by higher NECC velocities in the western Atlantic and the location of the float not propagating in the core of the NECC.
+In the OMZ region between the Cape Verde Islands and $\sim 9^{\circ}$ N the northward drift takes place near the parking depth at 350 m.
+The northwestward drift of the float into the subtropical gyre north of the Cape Verde Islands was due to a combination of westward surface drift and subsurface northwestward drift.
+The measured oxygen and velocity distribution at 350 m depth slightly above the core of the OMZ shows the signature of a cyclonic flow around about 10° N, 23° W; hence, the near-surface circulation of the Guinea Dome reaches down to this subsurface layer.
+The fast northward progression of the float at 350 m depth in 2009 seems to be connected to a period of strong Guinea Dome caused by an Atlantic Meridional Mode event (e.g., Doi et al., 2010).
+In addition to the meridional mode event, the combination with a zonal mode event is responsible for a northward drift of the NECC core and a current strengthening (Hormann et al., 2012), which seems to be responsible for the float drift from the NECC region to the Guinea Dome region in boreal summer 2009.
+Climatology for November-December at 350 m (Fig. 6) shows the oxygen minimum at about 12.5° N , 20° W, northeast of the cyclonic flow of the Guinea Dome region.
+This oxygen minimum is located in the anticyclonic circulation south of the Cape Verde Islands, indicating weak water renewal in this circulation cell at this depth.

-19 In December 2009 the distribution of the tracer deployed at ~8°N, 23°W in April 2008 at the isopycnal $\sigma{\theta} = 26.88$ kg m-3 shows the integral effect of over 20 months of the flow 20 components of the upper OMZ.
-The largest tracer signal was observed east of the deployment 21 region, which is in agreement with the nearly barotropic eastward flow between 7.5 and 9.5°N 22 found in the mean 23°W section by Brandt et al. (2015).
-Large tracer signals southeast and 23 southwest of the deployment region show the recirculation paths south of the nNECC.
-Finally 24 25 large tracer signals north of the deployment region show cyclonic flow around the Guinea Dome.
-The three floats were deployed together with the tracer in April 2008 at the same 26 27 location and the spreading paths of the floats are in good agreement with the spreading of the tracer signal.
-28
+In December 2009 the distribution of the tracer deployed at ~8° N, 23° W in April 2008 at the isopycnal $\sigma{\theta} = 26.88 \text{ kg m}^{-3}$ shows the integral effect of over 20 months of the flow components of the upper OMZ.
+The largest tracer signal was observed east of the deployment region, which is in agreement with the nearly barotropic eastward flow between 7.5 and 9.5° N found in the mean 23° W section by Brandt et al. (2015).
+Large tracer signals southeast and southwest of the deployment region show the recirculation paths south of the nNECC.
+Finally large tracer signals north of the deployment region show cyclonic flow around the Guinea Dome.
+The three floats were deployed together with the tracer in April 2008 at the same location and the spreading paths of the floats are in good agreement with the spreading of the tracer signal.